Middle East and North Africa: WANA

-Due to the geographic ambiguity and Eurocentric nature of the term "Middle East", some people, especially in sciences such as agriculture and climatology, prefer to use other terms like "WANA" (West Asia and North Africa) or the less common NAWA (North Africa-West Asia).
+Due to the geographic ambiguity and Eurocentric nature of the term "Middle East", some people, especially in sciences such as agriculture and climatology, prefer to use other terms like "SWANA" (South West Asia and North Africa), "WANA" (West Asia and North Africa), or the less common NAWA (North Africa-West Asia).
 Usage of the term WANA has also been advanced by postcolonial studies.

 The United Nations geoscheme used by the UN Statistics Division for its specific political geography statistics needs, does not define a single WANA region, but it does feature two subregions called Western Asia and Northern Africa, respectively: